Mabel May WARREN (1881-1970)

 When Robert married the first-born-child of his friends Mary and Robert Hicks – Mary Elizabeth Hicks – they became the first couple to be married at St. Stephens Church, Portland in Victoria on July 10, 1856 by the Reverend Yelverton Wilson.
 It must have a prestigious event as Governor Henry and his family attended and gave a cruet set as a wedding gift which remains as a Buckley family heirloom.

 Robert Buckley and his bride Mary had their first three children at Rifle Downs between 1857 and 1860 and by 1862 Robert had ”selected” 268 acres for a farm in the Parish of Grassdale, near Merino which he used for grazing.
-“Selecting” land was a government incentive to get farmers to clear and utilize bush blocks.
+“Selecting” land was a government incentive to get farmers to clear and utilise bush blocks.
 It was a ‘hit and miss’ affair as land thought to good land in good years, turned out to be infertile in less than good years.
 Also, most bush blocks were covered in native forests which took years to clear.
 There were no proper roads, only bush tracks which became very boggy during the wet seasons.
 Lack of medical help also contributed to early and untimely deaths.

 Consequently, Robert and Mary’s first few years were back breaking.
 Their land had to be cleared of trees and scrub, whilst at the same time fences and a house needed to be built as well as storage for water supplies.
 Mary had to double as a wife and mother, cooking, cleaning and caring for children as well as helping with clearing, and building.